Application Instructions

 • Submit your application!

 DICAS and the USU MDA are not available over the weekend or holidays for questions.
-If you are applying in the priority enrollment period, your DICAS application and USU School of Graduate Studies application are due January 15th.
-Students who do not apply during priority enrollment must submit their USU and DICAS applications by February 15th .
+If you are applying in the priority enrollment period, your DICAS application is due January 15th.

 Assessed Prior Learning